wszramkowska/FMP/README.md

 ##### Behaviour Tree

 One technical challenge I encountered was getting the Patrol → Investigate → Hunt sequences to transition correctly.
 Initially, the monster would get stuck patrolling or investigating and never enter Hunt mode, even when it saw the player.
-I looked at Unreal Documentation (Unreal Engine Behavior Tree Node Reference: Decorators | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) and found the issue was caused by the Behavior Tree not interrupting lower-priority tasks when Hunt conditions were met.
+I looked at Unreal Documentation (Unreal Engine Behaviour Tree Node Reference: Decorators | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) and found the issue was caused by the Behaviour Tree not interrupting lower-priority tasks when Hunt conditions were met.
 To fix this, I removed the aggression decorator, and configured the Decorator Abort rules so that the Hunt sequence could interrupt Patrol or Investigate immediately.
 This ensured the monster would respond dynamically to the player, creating a functional Patrol → Investigate → Hunt loop.

 ##### Aggression

 Another challenge was making the monster react correctly to lights.
 At first, it either ignored lights or went into Hunt too soon.
-By adjusting how much lights increased its AggressionLevel and setting proper thresholds in the Behavior Tree, the monster would now investigate lights first and only hunt the player when aggression was high enough.
+By adjusting how much lights increased its Aggression Level and setting proper thresholds in the Behaviour Tree, the monster would now investigate lights first and only hunt the player when aggression was high enough.
 I will have to keep tweaking this as I develop the game and figure out how many rooms and lights there will be.